-- We illustrate the ideas using a fail hard version of the alpha-beta algorithm. - Fail hard version has a simple logic in maintaining the search interval. - The semantic of comparing an exact returning value with an expected returning value is something that needs careful thinking. - May want to pick a chance node with a lower value but having a hope of winning not one with a slightly higher value but having no hope of winning when you are in disadvantageous positions. - May want to pick a chance node with a lower value but having no chance of losing, not one with a slightly higher value but having a chance of losing when you are in advantage positions. - Need to revise algorithms carefully when dealing with the fail sort version or the NegaScout version. - What does it mean to combine bounds from a fail soft version? - Exist other improvements by considering better move orderings involving chance nodes.
+- We illustrate the ideas using a fail soft version of the alpha-beta algorithm. - Original and dail hard version have a simpler logic in maintaining the search interval. - The semantic of comparing an exact returning value with an expected returning value is something that needs careful thinking. - May want to pick a chance node with a lower expected value but having a hope of winning, not one with a slightly higher expected value but having no hope of winning when you are in disadvantageous. - May want to pick a chance node with a lower expected value but having no chance of losing, not one with a slightly higher expected value but having a chance of losing when you are in advantage. - Need to revise algorithms carefully when dealing with the original, fail hard or NegaScout version. - What does it mean to combine bounds from a fail hard version? - Exist other improvements by considering better move orderings involving chance nodes.